dm432/simplemessageapi/README.md

 To start the api without docker, just run `./gradlew bootRun`.

 ## 🔧 Getting started
 The application comes with api docs.
-You can access the swagger ui at [http://localhost:8080/api-docs.html](http://localhost:8080/api-docs.html).
+You can access swagger ui at [http://localhost:8080/api-docs.html](http://localhost:8080/api-docs.html).
 Every api endpoint is listed and explained there.

 To start, you first need to create a new user account.
 To achieve this, just send a post request including the username and password to the `/auth` endpoint: